 Despite the lack of visitors, Molokai has some lovely beaches and beautiful scenery; it’s the perfect place to relax into traditional Hawaiian island life.
 On the west coast, you have Papohaku Beach and Kapukahehu Beach; east coast with Kumimi Beach and Halawa Beach; in the south coast lies the One Alii Beach which was once a haven for Hawaiian royalty.

 Kauai is less visited than most of the other islands and is the westernmost island in the Hawaiian chain.
 It’s a beautiful green and mountainous place that is often compared to Jurassic Park.

 The east coast of the Kauai is where the airport is and this is the most developed side of the island and the most convenient place to stay.
 Kapa’a is the largest town on the island and here, you’ll find the widest selection of hotels and best infrastructure.

 One of the most impressive Kauai sights is the Na Pali Coast, a section of coastline on the island’s north shore with stunning cliffs that drop precipitously into the ocean.
-It’s best seen from the sea or by air, so a boat trip (or a helicopter if you have the money) is the best way to explore this natural highlight.
+It’s best seen from the sea or by air, so a boat trip (or a helicopter if you have the money) is the best way to explore this natural beauty.

 Visitors to Kauai looking for a beach holiday usually head to the south side of the island.
 The main town here is Poipu, a beautiful beach resort.
-The beaches here are great for snorkeling, diving and enjoying the pristine ocean life of the mid-pacific.
+The beaches here are great for snorkeling, diving, and enjoying the pristine ocean life of the mid-pacific.

 Kauai’s South coast also has spectacular botanical gardens in the Allerton and McBride National Tropical Botanic Gardens of the Pacific.
 Here you can see a fantastic collection of the stunning tropical flora and fauna of Hawaii.